TeanConcio/LBYARCH-MCO2-x86-to-C-interface/README.md

 Nicole Ong S11

 ## A. Specifications
-The project comprises two kernels in C and x86-64 Assembly which computes for dot products between two vectors A and B.
+The project comprises two kernels in C and x86-64 Assembly which computes for dot products between two vectors A and B. Both C and x86-64 Assembly kernels are timed then compared to each other in Debug Configuration and Release Configuration of Visual Studio.

 **Input:**
 Scalar variable n (integer) contains the length of the vector; Vectors A and B are both single-precision float.
 Scalar sdot is a single-precision float.